cakephp/docs/en/appendices/2-0-migration-guide.rst

 CakeLog
 -------

--  Log streams now need to implement CakeLogInterface.
+-  Log streams now need to implement :php:class:`CakeLogInterface`.
 Exceptions will be raised if a configured logger does not.

 Cache
 -----

--  Cache is now a static class, it no longer has a getInstance() method.
+-  :php:class:`Cache` is now a static class, it no longer has a getInstance() method.
 -  CacheEngine is now an abstract class.
 You cannot directly create instances of it anymore.
 -  CacheEngine implementations must extend CacheEngine, exceptions will be